Section 10.7 Planning Certificate

-- in person at the customer service centre, corner of Vulcan Street and Campbell Street, Moruya, between 8.30am and 4.30pm
+- in person at Council's customer service centre on the corner of Vulcan Street and Campbell Street, Moruya, between 8.30am and 4.30pm

 The certificate is usually processed within five working days and will be emailed to the address specified on the application.
 Alternatively, the application can be mailed to you.